 The second ingredient mentions fish broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.

-The third ingredient includes salmon.
+The third ingredient includes salmon, another quality raw item.
 Salmon is a fatty marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.

 The fourth ingredient includes potato.
 Potatoes can be considered a gluten-free source of digestible carbohydrates.
 Yet with the exception of perhaps their caloric content, potatoes are of only modest nutritional value to a dog.